-Perez and Wagoner, Stanford: computer simulation of radiation from inner black hole accretion disk Current evidence is still primarily circumstantial, but very strong: Stellar mass black holes (several to ~ 10 solar masses), binary systems in our Galaxy or nearby galaxies Intermediate mass black holes (~ 1000 - 10,000 solar masses)??, in binary systems or stellar clusters in our Galaxy or nearby galaxies Supermassive black holes (million to a billion solar masses) in the middle of our Galaxy and in the middle of many, many others.
-Circumstantial arguments for presence of black hole in a binary system: Only neutron stars and black holes have the high gravity necessary for intense X-rays.
+Perez and Wagoner, Stanford: computer simulation of radiation from inner black hole accretion disk

+Current evidence is still primarily circumstantial, but very strong:

+Stellar mass black holes (several to $\sim 10$ solar masses), binary systems in our Galaxy or nearby galaxies

+Intermediate mass black holes (~ 1000 solar masses)??, in binary systems or stellar clusters in our Galaxy or nearby galaxies

+Supermassive black holes (million to a billion solar masses) in the middle of our Galaxy and in the middle of many, many others.

+Circumstantial arguments for presence of black hole in a binary system:

+Only neutron stars and black holes have the high gravity necessary for intense X-rays.

 Use Kepler's laws to measure the total mass of the system, astronomy to determine the mass of the mass-losing star, subtract to get mass of "unseen" companion emitting X-rays.

-Maximum mass of neutron star is ~ 2 solar masses Intense X-ray source with mass exceeding 2 solar masses is, by a process of elimination, a candidate black hole.
-Cygnus X-1 First X-ray source discovered in the direction of the constellation Cygnus.
+Maximum mass of neutron star is ~ 2 solar masses

+Intense X-ray source with mass exceeding 2 solar masses is, by a process of elimination, a candidate black hole.

+Cygnus X-1

+First X-ray source discovered in the direction of the constellation Cygnus.

 Discovered in 1970's by Uhuru Satellite (Swahili for Freedom).

 First and still most famous stellar-mass binary black hole candidate.

 Can't see this system with the naked eye, but can find constellation Cygnus - look for it!

-Optically dark

-X-ray emitting companion

-$\geq 10 M{\odot} >> NS \text{ max mass}$

-\Rightarrow BH

-Could nature be tricking us?
-All we really know is that there is a $10M{\odot}$ "thing" emitting X-rays
+Cygnus X-1 Optically dark X-ray emitting companion ~ 30Mo $\geq 10 M{\odot} \gg NS \text{ max mass}$ $\Rightarrow$ BH Could nature be tricking us?
+All Blue supergiant, mass $M \sim 10 M{\odot}$ losing star we really know Not NS is that there is a 10M☉ "thing" X-rays One possibility: emitting X-rays 9Mo normal star "lost in glare" of 30M© like flashlight next to searchlight.
+Unlikely but can't be entirely ruled out.
+Total mass 10M0